 Ready on Day One - Meeting the Brexit Borders Challenge: Full Report

-Last summer, we had a taster of what will come if we are not ready.
+In the summer of 2016, we had a taster of what will come if we are not ready.
 We saw miles of traffic queueing back from the Channel Ports.
 250,000 people were caught up in the gridlock.
 Families with young children and the elderly were trapped in sweltering heat with no food, water or toilet facilities.
 In the summer of 2015, gridlock struck again with queues of 4,600 lorries stretching back 30 miles.
 Each time this happens, it costs the UK economy £1 billion.

 Fears have been raised that tailbacks will reoccur if Britain has "no deal" with the EU by March 2019.
 There are dire warnings of traffic jams along the M25 as far back as Stansted airport.
 Concerns have been raised that customs delays will choke UK trade.
 Predictions have been made that the Northern Powerhouse will cease to whir if goods are stuck at Dover, and that the Midlands Engine will conk out if it cannot get the components it needs through the Tunnel.
 Recent experience shows that this is not scaremongering.
 Yet it doesn't have to be this way.

 Working with business and industry experts on both sides of the English Channel, I have drawn up a detailed blueprint to keep EU trade flowing smoothly through UK ports to Europe.
 There is real enthusiasm and a strong commitment from business and industry to be ready on day one.
 The question is whether there is sufficient commitment and focus from Government ministries and civil servants.